Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 #> [1] 10
 ```

 We can now call the resample.
-This will take longer than what we have seen because we are building a model on multiple data sets.
+This will take longer than we have seen because we are building a model on multiple data sets.

 ```r